lunarphp/lunar/docs/src/getcandy/customers.md

 ## Overview

 We use Customers in GetCandy to store the customer details, rather than Users.
 We do this for a few reasons.
-One, so that we leave your User models well alone and two, because it provides flexibilty.
+One, so that we leave your User models well alone and two, because it provides flexibility.

 ## Customers